The Indigenous Literacy Foundation works as an initiative of the Australian Book Industry with the support of:

 All potential publishing projects have to go through a proposal process.
-They need to be in-line with our vision and co-strategy, and approved by our Board.
-Once these items have been checked, we can prepare the books for publication.
+They need to be in-line with our vision and strategy, and approved by our Board.

 Each project is different.
 Some involve working with the community, others involce translators, linguists, authors, illustrators, editors and artists.
 Once a book is published, the ILF organises an official launch with all relevant parties.